apereo/saml2-sample-java-webapp/README.md

 ## Test

-- The application has been tested with Shibboleth IdP 3.3.
+- The application has been tested with Shibboleth IdP 3.x, 4.x.
+- The application has been tested with Apereo CAS 5.x, 6.x.